jonforums/ffi-bogus/README.md

 (at runtime) creating a `Makefile`.
 RubyGems currently prevents you, the gem author, from being able to make this decision.

+For example, what if you wanted to deliver a universal gem that, on appropriate systems, compile an optimized version, and on other systems fall back to a pure-ruby implementation?

 <pre><code>class Gem::Ext::ExtConfBuilder &lt; Gem::Ext::Builder

   def self.build(extension, directory, dest_path, results)